latexforlawyers/latexforlawyers/Project Scheme.md

 4. Creating a general scheme for document templates and macro creation
   1. Deciding on some general macro names and implementation rules
   2. Deciding whether we can have some shared macros in a stand-alone package
+5. Building the repository structure
+  - A possibility is to have one repository per country (or style if there are very different ones), and then files and folders containing whatever structure we want to give our documents, e.g. `/biblatex/`, `/legal-memo/`, `/xxxxx-law.cls`, etc. *@ienissei*
-5. Building the website once we have enough information (see fork)
+6. Building the website once we have enough information (see fork)
   1. The website should be “lawyer-friendly” and explain our goals and aims
   2. It could show our work and the progress we are making, perhaps through diagrams
   3. It should tell people how they can help (by joining the crew or sending us samples of what they need)